Stability of symmetric spaces of noncompact type under Ricci flow: Analytical preliminaries

 Then there are constants $\varepsilon_m > 0$ and $C_m < \infty$ depending only on $\Lambda$, $\alpha$, $n$, $m$ and the $f_i$ such that if

 then

 \end{Proposition}

-For a proof see e.g. \cite{BamCusps}.
+For a proof see e.g. \cite[Proposition 2.5]{BamCusps}.

-We will frequently make use of the following consequence of Proposition \ref{Prop:Shi}. \begin{Corollary} Let $T > 0$ and assume that $(h_t)_{t \in [0,T)}$ satisfies either the Ricci deTurck flow equation (\ref{eq:nonlinRdT}) or the linearized Ricci deTurck flow equation (\ref{eq:linRdT}) on a domain $D \subset M$, where $M^n$ denotes any complete Riemannian manifold.
+We will frequently make use of the following consequence of Proposition \ref{Prop:Shi}. \begin{Corollary} Let $0 < \tau < 1$ and assume that $(h_t)_{t \in [0,\tau)}$ satisfies either the Ricci deTurck flow equation (\ref{eq:nonlinRdT}) or the linearized Ricci deTurck flow equation (\ref{eq:linRdT}) on a domain $D' \subset M$, where $(M, \ov{g})$ is an arbitrary complete Riemannian manifold.
+Let moreover $D \subset \Int D'$ be a compact domain.

 Then for any $m$, there exist constants $\varepsilon_m > 0, C_m < \infty$ depending only on $m$, $n$ and bounds on the curvature tensor of $M$ as well as its derivatives, such that if

 then